Lasagna Stuffed Meatloaf

 - 2 cups mozzarella cheese, (about 8 oz), shredded, divided

 - Preheat oven to 350°F.

-- In a bowl, combine ground beef, bread crumbs or oats, 2 Tablespoons parsley, onion, garlic, ½ teaspoon pepper, 1 teaspoon salt, Italian seasoning, and 2 lightly beaten eggs.
+In a separate bowl, combine ground beef, bread crumbs or oats, 2 Tablespoons parsley, onion, garlic, 1/2 teaspoon pepper, 1 teaspoon salt, Italian seasoning, and 2 lightly beaten eggs.
 Gently combine with your hands until blended, but try not to overwork the meat.